Software … powerful tools for your research & development!

 This example concerns the propagation of higher-order soliton pulses in a fiber.
 Such solitons do not have a constant temporal and spectral shape, but rather shapes which oscillate periodically (with the so-called soliton period).

 Based on given fiber parameters (chromatic dispersion and Kerr nonlinearity), the script calculates the soliton energy for a given soliton order, which is taken to be 3 in the following.
-The start pulse is initialized with the shape of a fundamental soliton of that energy.
+The start pulse is initialized with the shape of a fundamental soliton but the correspondingly 32 = 9 times higher energy.

 Note that a fiber piece is formally defined as an optical element of a resonator; subsequent “resonator round trips” correspond to propagation through subsequent pieces of fiber.